littlemisssynth/nanofetch/README.md

-# nanofetch
+# nanofetch-iSH
-A mini script to fetch system info in the terminal, supports Linux.
+A mini script to fetch system info in the terminal, supports Linux, but is configured specificly for iSH.

 ## Features
 1. Very lightweight